Renault says it cut 2,500 jobs in first year of union pact

 Early retirement offers are attracting 80-90 percent uptake from eligible workers and may help to exceed the overall job cuts target significantly, the carmaker said on Thursday.

-Renault also said the union deal had begun to narrow the hourly labor cost gap between its French and Spanish workers, who signed the first of three flexibility pacts in 2010.
+Renault also said the union deal had begun to narrow the hourly labour cost gap between its French and Spanish workers, who signed the first of three flexibility pacts in 2010.